Read This First

 Prompt 1: What is the ontological status of the social contract and, given that status, what grounds it?
 Does it entail any actual obligation or is our commitment to the social contract wholly voluntary?

-The section turns on Grounding of the Social Contract and Obligations and Voluntariness.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Grounding of the Social Contract and Obligations and Voluntariness in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Grounding of the Social Contract distinct from Obligations and Voluntariness.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Grounding of the Social Contract distinct from Obligations and Voluntariness.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 From the perspective that accepts the social contract as a foundation for moral and political duties, individuals are bound by it because it is the basis for the legitimacy of laws and societal norms.
 Under this view, by participating in society and benefiting from social arrangements (like security, infrastructure, and social services), individuals implicitly agree to adhere to the rules and obligations that come with them.